overduse/learngit/info_git.md

 Git has a mutable index called stage.
 Git tracks changes of files.
 Creating a new branch is quick and simple.

-edit the file content to add merge test.
+Git's stash feature can make u suspend the current work to join in the other assignment.